socialalgo/HIM/README.md

 # HIM
 Heterogeneous Influence Maximization in User Recommendation

+## Enviroment

 ## Datests

 The Twitter dataset is avaiable in datasets/, which includes the graph network and the spread trajectory.

 For the deepwalk embedding used to trained the ctr model in our work can be reference at [DeepInf Repository](https://github.com/xptree/DeepInf?tab=readme-ov-file)

+To run the HeteroIR and HeteroIM, the data provided is availiable at link [Baidu disk](https://pan.baidu.com/s/17PbtUpIUgeOPZLyfH0Hoqg?pwd=mun5).
+Please download the file to the dataset/ Folder for the further execution.

 ## Spread Probability modeling